The64thGamer/cheeseepedia/content/transcriptions/tune-machine-1.md

 **Chuck E. Cheese:**

 Don’t go away folks, at the rate we’re going we’ll be back for more fun and music in just a little while!
 See ya then.

+**Mr. Munch:**

+On the road again!
+Just can't wait to be on the road again